rook/rook/Documentation/Upgrade/rook-upgrade.md

 ### **2. Update the Rook Operator**

 !!! hint
-    If you are upgrading via the Helm chart, the operator is automatically updated.
+    The operator is automatically updated when using Helm charts.

 The largest portion of the upgrade is triggered when the operator's image is updated to `v1.12.x`.
 When the operator is updated, it will proceed to update all of the Ceph daemons.